entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

     - name: SERVDB_EXCEPTION_SORTER
       value: org.jboss.jca.adapters.jdbc.extensions.postgres.PostgreSQLExceptionSorter
 ```
 **Note**: This configuration is not meant to be used as a template for a production environment.
-Use K8s Secrets in such cases to store the credentials and the syntax indicated here.
 The `environmentVariables` section is equivalent to a standard `spec.env` in Kubernetes.
+For database credentials, use K8s Secrets to store them, using the syntax indicated here.

 ### How It Works